jobrouter/typo3-process/Documentation/dashboard.rst

 <developer-start-instance>`.

 .. note::

-   The available widgets depend on the access rights of a user.
+   The available widgets for a user depend on the :ref:`access rights <ext_dashboard:permission-handling-of-widgets>`.

 .. _dashboard-widget-instance-starts: